pauldcarroll/Forecasting/README.md

 ### Know your data

 The starting point for any data analysis, is to know your data.
 What do I mean by this?
-Lets go a 5 step process specifically for Time Series Forecasting.
+Lets go through a 5 step process specifically for Time Series Forecasting.

 1. Is your dataset univariate of multivariate.
 I.e. do you just a list of Temperatures for the last x years, and are trying to forecast the next week's temperatures.
 Or do you have a dataframe of variables about weather, so sunshine hours, cloudcover, rainfall, and are trying to forecast the temperature from these other variables.
 This way of thinking can be applied to any dataset.
 Previous stock prices for next few days' stock price, or patient's admission dataset and history to forecast their outcome at time of admission, or length of stay post admission.
 The answer to this will help you decide which models to use in this repo.